+This is the interpretation and evaluation phase.
+Here, you discuss your findings, and compare and contrast with the relevant Literature collected in Phase 1.
 This is also the place where you can discuss what went well, what did NOT go well, what you would do differently if you conducted the study again, as well as clinical vs. statistical significance of your findings.
 Who are these results important for and why?
 Ultimately, what did you learn from this study, and what should others take away from it?

-Master of Science in Nutrition and Dietetics (MSND) (39-42 credits)
+Master of Science in Nutrition and Dietetics (MSND)

+(39-42 credits)

-Diane M. DellaValle, PhD, RDN, LDN Associate Professor of Nutrition, Program Director Phone: 570-208-5900 Ext.
-5444 Email: dianedellavalle@kings.edu
+Diane M. DellaValle, PhD, RDN, LDN

+Associate Professor of Nutrition Science, Program Director

+Phone: 570-208-5900 Ext.
+5444

+Email: dianedellavalle@kings.edu